Orlando Drug Possession Lawyers

 • 7 grams or more of oxycodone.

 The sentence varies with the amount and drug.
 For example, if you’re caught with between 28 and 200 grams of cocaine, there’s a mandatory minimum $50,000 fine and 3 years in prison.
 If that amount of drugs is involved, you have too much at stake not to hire our Orlando drug trafficking lawyers.
-Don’t do the prosecution favors by trying to defending yourself against these charges.
+Don’t do the prosecution favors by trying to defend yourself against these charges.

 Drug distribution is prosecuted as possession with intent to sell.
 This may be added to a possession charge to make your situation worse and affect plea bargain negotiations.
 Evidence possibly used to justify this includes the presence of: